TANDA TERMS & CONDITIONS

 - the calculation or implementation of industrial relations awards or enterprise agreements, penalties, pay rates and similar due (in part or in whole) to anything referenced in clauses 11(c) to 11(f) above;

-- a fine or penalty arising due to a contravention (or alleged contravention) of Law, which is in connection with an error or omission in the rostering or payment of Client Personnel (or its subcontractors); and
+- a fine or penalty arising due to a contravention (or alleged contravention) of Law, which is in connection with an error or omission in the rostering or payment of Client Personnel (or its subcontractors) including in relation to the Client’s obligations as a controller under the GDPR; and

 - any fraud or wilful misconduct of the Client, or its Personnel.